TinyCrayon/TinyCrayon-iOS-SDK/README.md

 1. Download the [TinyCrayon SDK zip](https://github.com/TinyCrayon/TinyCrayon-iOS-SDK/releases/download/v1.0.0/TinyCrayon.zip) (this is a ~20MB file and may take some time).
 2. Unzip the TinyCrayon.zip
-3. Add the [`ObjC` linker flag](https://developer.apple.com/library/content/qa/qa1490/_index.html) in your `Other Linker Settings` in your target's build settings.

 #### Add the framework